John Row (minister, born 1598): Principal of King's College and demise

 John Row separated from the Kirk of Scotland, and became minister of an independent church in Edinburgh.
 It was probably his independent principles that commended Row to the notice of Cromwell's parliament, by whom he was in 1652 appointed principal of King's College, Aberdeen.
 It was during his term of office that the college was rebuilt, and for this purpose he set apart yearly a hundred merks, contributing in all two hundred and fifty merks (Fasti Aber. p.
 532).
-Notwithstanding his previous zeal as a covenanter, and the fact also that he had been specially indebted to Cromwell, Row at the Restoration endeavoured to secure the favour of the new authorities by the publication of a poetical address to the king in Latin entitled Eucharistia basilikē, in which he referred to Cromwell as a "cruel vile worm."
+Notwithstanding his previous zeal as a covenanter, and the fact also that he had been specially indebted to Cromwell, Row at the Restoration endeavoured to secure the favour of the new authorities by the publication of a poetical address to the king in Latin entitled Eucharistia basilikē, in which he referred to Cromwell as a "cruel vile worm".
 But this late repentance proved of no avail.
-In 1661 he was deposed from the principalship of King's College, and various writings which he had penned against the king were taken from the college to the cross of Aberdeen, where they were burned by the common hangman.
+In 1661 he was deposed from the principalship of King's College (the Caroline University was also dissolved at this time), and various writings which he had penned against the king were taken from the college to the cross of Aberdeen, where they were burned by the common hangman.
 Having saved no money while he held the principalship, Row now found himself in his old age compelled to maintain himself by keeping a school in New Aberdeen, some of his old friends also contributing to his necessities by private donations.

 In his final years he retired to the manse of his son-in-law, Rev John Mercer, minister of Kinellar, where he died about 1672.
 He was buried inside the church at its west end.
 Besides other children, he had a son John Row, minister first at Stronachar in Galloway, and afterwards at Dalgetty in Fife.